 The photocopy of the family newsletter Ann Casey gave me that day revealed what I should have known all along – that Miles Calvin Compton was a stone cold survivor.
 Compton was drafted into the Confederate Army as a teenager in 1862, and he left his wife and baby behind to fight in the bloody Civil War.
 He fought with the South Carolina 18th Infantry Regiment through some its deadliest campaigns, including the Second Battle of Bull Run, Antietam, and the brutal nine month Siege of Petersburg.

-He saw action over three harrowing years before he was taken prisoner at Five Forks in Virginia.
-Somehow, he survived.
-He was paroled after the Confederate surrender at Appomattox Courthouse on April 9, 1865.
+He saw action over three harrowing years before being taken prisoner at Five Forks in Virginia, and was paroled after the Confederate surrender at Appomattox Courthouse on April 9, 1865.
 From there, he began the long journey back to South Carolina, probably on foot.
 This war-hardened veteran returned home, converted and became an ordained preacher, and lived the rest of his life close to God.

 The Civil War letters that he sent home to his father William M. Compton and Aunt Vashti were published in the 1976 family newsletter found below.
 Also included is an oral history of Compton family.
 It only hints at a story we will never fully know.

 – COMPTON FAMILY ORGANIZATION –